are at Arboga airfield, in june 1983. The sun is shining and the sky is

 once more get 1200 m.
 A final appraoach with no margins is possible

-will probably be the last thermal we will get, and with maximum glide
+probably be the last thermal we will get, and with maximum glide we all

-we all start the final approach.
-Now it´s only a matter of reaching
+start the final approach.
+Now it´s only a matter of reaching the

-are no more climbs, but when we are 10 km out of the airfield I can
+more climbs, but when we are 10 km out of the airfield I can see Börje,

-see Börje, who is now a little higher then me, increasing his speed
+who is now a little higher then me, increasing his speed to reach the

-want to give Börje too many seconds.
-I level out a little as I
+Börje too many seconds.
+I level out a little as I pass some industial

-pass some industial chimneys outside of Arboga, and then follow the
+chimneys outside of Arboga, and then follow the terrain towards the

-and he congratulates me.
-When we get the final score we can see that
+he congratulates me.
+When we get the final score we can see that Börje

-Börje got two more points then me this day, and I won with 12 points
+got two more points then me this day, and I won with 12 points in the

-in the total.
-This may be the smallest margin anyone has ever won a
+total.
+This may be the smallest margin anyone has ever won a Swedish

-Swedish Championship.
-It feels as if we were equals, after one weeks
+Championship.
+It feels as if we were equals, after one weeks flying.

-flying.
-But it is a competition, an with the points on my side I could
+But it is a competition, an with the points on my side I could once